J.P. Crawford Player Props: Mariners vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.24 team ERA that ranks 16th among all league pitching staffs.
+- The Red Sox's 4.24 team ERA ranks 17th among all MLB pitching staffs.

-- Bello (7-6) gets the starting nod for the Red Sox in his 18th start of the season.
-He has a 3.66 ERA in 96 2/3 innings pitched, with 82 strikeouts.
+- Kutter Crawford gets the start for the Red Sox, his 13th of the season.
+He is 5-5 with a 3.74 ERA and 76 strikeouts through 77 2/3 innings pitched.

-- In his most recent appearance on Wednesday against the Atlanta Braves, the righty went six innings, allowing three earned runs while surrendering four hits.
+- In his most recent time out on Saturday, the right-hander tossed 5 2/3 innings against the San Francisco Giants, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.